bcornet/DSC-Capstone/README.md

 - [ ] Retire to the woods like Thoreau
 - [x] Stop writing checklists

+Rough timeline: February for implementation, March for experimentation, April for writing.

 ## Important Links

 * [PyTesseract on PyPI](https://pypi.org/project/pytesseract/)